Introducing electric bikes – fun and useful but still quite expensive. Or are they?

 Other costs elements in electric bikes are waterproofing, wiring, and the controller.

 Any device involving electricity must be 100% waterproof or it will short out.
 Or, in the worst case, it will be permanently damaged.
 So an electric bike needs to resist water.
 It also needs to be resistant to dust ingress, heat, cold, etc. to an extent a conventional bike does not.
-Can e-bike get wet?
-Find out in this post.

 An electric bike may be traveling in rain or even snow may splash through puddles, etc. It may be left outside for long periods and ice up or be baked in strong sunlight.